dzimchuk/experimental-tools/README.md

 - Initialize field from constructor parameter

 ### Initialize field from constructor parameter
-Ctrl+. on the constructor parameter and choose *Add initialized field*.
+Ctrl+. on a constructor parameter and choose *Add initialized field*.

 ![Initialize field from constructor parameter](art/InitializeFieldFromConstructor.png)